cppwfs/readmesample/README.md

     sudo docker logs -f singlenode

 ### Start the shell
-Now lets start the shell:
+Now from a new terminal lets start the shell:

         docker run --name shell \
             -it \